Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-It can be see that the land-cover allocation transition under raising uncertainty differs of the here presented multi-functional scenario differs slightly from the multi-functional scenario shown above.
-The here broadened state space leads an earlier increase of pasture.
+*CP: Hier ist auch was komisch* It can be seen that the land-cover allocation transition under raising uncertainty differs slightly from the multi-functional scenario shown above.
+The here broadened state space leads an earlier increase of pasture (*CP: Ist hier gemeint: leads to selection of a larger share of pasture under low uncertainty levels as compared to…*).

 <h3>
 <a name="7.
 Suggested">Suggested citation </a>